Douglas Schwartz

 Douglas Schwartz is an American television screenwriter and series creator who, along with Michael Berk, worked as a writer on the television series Manimal, and multiple made for television movies.
 He is most famous for creating co-producing, and writing The Wizard, as well as creating and writing the earlier scripts of Baywatch, a series which exceeded a global audience of 1 billion people.
 He also developed Sheena, based on the comic book of the same name.

-Douglas Schwartz is a nephew of Sherwood Schwartz, who created the TV show Gilligan's Island.
+Douglas Schwartz, along with his collaborator Michael Berk, is a nephew of Sherwood Schwartz, who created the TV show Gilligan's Island.